Fire and Brimstone: The North Butte Mining Disaster of 1917 (softcover)

 By Michael Punke.
 Softcover, 368 pages.

-The worst hard-rock mining disaster in American history began a half hour before midnight on June 8, 1917, when fire broke out in the Granite Mountain shaft.
-Sparked more than 2000 feet below Butte Montana, the fire spewed flames, smoke, and poisonous gas through a labyrinth of underground tunnels.
-Within three days, 164 men would be dead.
-This book recounts the remarkable stories of both the men below ground and their families above.
+The worst hard-rock mining disaster in American history began a half hour before midnight on June 8, 1917, when fire broke out in the North Butte Mining Company's Granite Mountain shaft.
+Sparked more than 2,000 feet below ground, the fire spewed flames, smoke, and poisonous gas through a labyrinth of underground tunnels.
+Within an hour more than 400 men would be locked in a battle to survive.
+Within three days 164 of them would be dead.

 Softcover, 368 pages.